Welcome To Facebook – A Daily Guide to Using Facebook For UK Business

 You can create a content calendar so that you are posting the same type of content at the same time each day of the week as this ensures that you’re not repeating yourself or just posting anything rather than nothing at all.

-It’s the interaction that’s important so spend about 5 minutes here getting to know people who have taken the time to react to your original posts.
+It’s the interaction that’s important so spend some time here getting to know people who have taken the time to react to your original posts.

 4. Review your Newsfeed